 Because of a 2006 Supreme Court ruling that placed limitations on speech for public employees, this suit might face an uphill battle.
 The ruling states that when public employees are in the workplace, they speak for the government, not for themselves.
 Arnow-Richman, professor of law at the University of Florida, explains that because of this ruling, “public employment is one of the most profound limitations on First Amendment rights.”
 Donofrio’s suit pushes back against this ruling by citing a Florida statute that states that school districts cannot infringe upon staff’s rights under the Constitution without written consent.

 Seek Legal Assistance Today

-If you believe your First Amendment rights are being violated in the workplace, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you believe your First Amendment rights are being violated in the workplace, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.